vim-scripts/chapa/README.rst

 Chapa
 =====
-Allows you to move to previous/next class, function or method
+Allows you to move to previous/next N class, function or method

-or visually select the next/previous class, function or method.
+or visually select the next/previous N class, function or method

+or comment out the next/previous N class, function or method.

 Installation couldn't be easier: drop the plugin file in your vim plugin directory.